angusroberts/robot-antenna/README.md

 We are going to make a robot that beeps and has a flashing antenna using a Raspberry Pi.
 A Raspberry Pi is a small computer that we can use to create exciting technology.
 It was created in the UK by the Raspberry Pi Foundation.

 To use this tutorial you will need a Raspberry Pi, a few electronics components, and a special version of the Scratch programming language, ScratchGPIO, installed on your Raspberry Pi.

-[See here for instructions on how to do this](http://cymplecy.github.io/scratch_gpio/ "Scratch GPIO install instructions")
+## Further information:

+- ***Installing Scratch GPIO on the Pi.*** To do this, you need to open the LX Terminal icon on the desktop, and type in the commands given here: http://cymplecy.github.io/scratch_gpio/
+- ***More details on using Scratch GPIO.*** http://simplesi.net/scratchgpio/scratchgpio-1st-project/
+- ***Getting started with Scratch.*** http://www.raspberrypi.org/resource/getting-started-with-scratch/
+- ***Getting started with the Pi.*** http://www.raspberrypi.org/learning/teachers-classroom-guide/getting-started-guide

 ## Step 0: Setting up your Raspberry Pi